Russia developing weapon to hit Musk’s Starlink satellites, Nato suspects

 After such an attack, pellets and debris would over time fall back toward Earth, possibly damaging other orbiting systems on their way down, analysts say.

-Starlink's orbits are about 550 kilometers (340 miles) above the planet.
-China’s Tiangong space station and the International Space Station operate at lower orbits, “so both would face risks,” according to Swope.
+Starlink’s orbits are about 550km (340 miles) above the planet.
+China’s Tiangong space station and the International Space Station operate at lower orbits, “so both would face risks”, according to Mr Swope.

 “It definitely feels like a weapon of fear, looking for some kind of deterrence or something,” he said.

-Samson said the drawbacks of an indiscriminate pellet-weapon could steer Russia off such a path.
+Ms Samson said the drawbacks of an indiscriminate pellet weapon could steer Russia off such a path.

 “They’ve invested a huge amount of time and money and human power into being, you know, a space power,” she said.

-Using such a weapon “would effectively cut off space for them as well,” Samson said. ”I don't know that they would be willing to give up that much."
+Using such a weapon “would effectively cut off space for them as well”, Ms Samson said.
+“I don’t know that they would be willing to give up that much.”

 Join our commenting forum